LatticeQCD/AnalysisToolbox/docs/_sources/base/plotting.md.txt

 plt.text(xcoordinate, ycoordinate, 'PRELIMINARY', color='gray')
 ```
 The `xcoordinate` and `ycoordinate` are measured according to the axes themselves; for example if
-my x-axis is temperature and I want to put the text at 150 [MeV], I just set `xcoordinate=150`.
+my x-axis is temperature and I want to put the text at 150 MeV, I just set `xcoordinate=150`.
 Further options for `text` can be found
 [here](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.text.html).